Domination of the rectangular queen's graph: Introduction

-It would be possible to reduce the size of the \href{http://www.sztaki.mta.hu/\%7Ebozoki/queens}{appendix} by giving for each $(m, n)$ one solution from each cell of the partition ${\cal P}(m, n)$ rather than one solution from each isometry equivalence class.
-But when two solutions differ by the flip of a foursome, it is not clear which is most useful to see, so we have not done this.
+It would be possible to reduce the size of the \href{https://www.combinatorics.org/ojs/index.php/eljc/article/view/v26i4p45/HTML}{appendix} by giving for each $(m, n)$ one solution from each part of the partition ${\cal P}(m, n)$ rather than one solution from each isometry equivalence class.
+But when two solutions dif{\kern0pt}fer by the f{\kern0pt}lip of a foursome, it is not clear which is most useful to see, so we have not done this.